 The world-famous reef breaks off the coast of O’ahu’s North Shore can be up to 50 or 60 feet high in winter, making learning how to surf comparable to learning how to drive at the Indy 500 track – you go from 0 to 150 in just a few days.
 Beaches fill with spectators during the winter months to catch champions in town for the Hawaiian Cup, Billabong and Vans competitions.

 “There’s a reason people come here from all over the world to surf – the surf is better,” notes Regan Constad, entrepreneur from Williamsburg, New York who took lessons from Uncle Bryan’s Sunset Suratt Surf Academy in calmer Haleiwa Bay.
 “It’s more predictable.
 The waves break with a certain rhythm, and far enough from shore so that you have time to get up and catch your balance for a long ride in.
 The water’s warm so you don’t have to wear a wetsuit, there’s no seaweed, and the views are just gorgeous.”

 Beginning surfers can bunk at the gaudy Turtle Bay resort, spectacularly situated on a peninsula with sunset views on one side and a sand beach (protected by a coral reef) on the other.
 During the summer, catch beginners, kids, and dogs on boards.
 Around the point in Kalewa Bay during winter, novice surfers arrive when breaks elsewhere are much bigger.

 The beachfront Waikiki neighborhood of Honolulu is considered the birthplace of surfing, and the huge Hilton Hawaiian Village Beach Resort & Spa was built 55 years ago on land where the Duke was born.
 Visitors can see his life story in old photo murals near the famous Lappert’s ice cream shop, as well as inside on their History Wall.
-In addition to the many aloha shirt shops, venues like the classic ca. 1901 Moana Surfrider (a sunset mai tai at the city’s first hotel, now a Westin, is a must) and the extensive surfing collection at the Bishop Museum celebrate this city’s surf culture.
+There’s more than just aloha shirt shops.
+Plan time for venues like the classic ca. 1901 Moana Surfrider (a sunset mai tai at the city’s first hotel, now a Westin, is a must.)
+The extensive surfing collection at the Bishop Museum celebrate this city’s surf culture.